chiselverify/documentation/presentations/WOSET2021_Fuzzing/Towards_Functional-Coverage_Driven_Fuzzing_for_Chisel_Designs.md

 4. Run the test, the ouptuts of the test are then compared to a golden model's ouptut and if they match, we retrive coverage results otherwise we report the bug.
 5. Compare the coverage result with the previous ones, determine if the test was interesting and add it to the corups.

+### Defining a test

 It's important to explain what we define as a test.
 The main difference with a software fuzzer's test is that here we need a way to define timing.
 This is done by stepping the clock between every input_sized segment in an input file.
 The input_size is the sum of all of the DUT's input's bit-lengths.
 So given a DUT with two 32 bit and one 64 bit input the input_size would be 128 bits.

+### Mutation Engine

 Now let's talk about the mutation engine.
-A first attempt, was to directly use AFL's engine by interfacing into it usign the Java Native Interface.
-However this increased the compilation and added dependencies to the project, which we want to avoid.
+A first attempt, was to directly use AFL's engine by interfacing into it using the Java Native Interface.
+However this increased the compilation time and added dependencies to the project, which we want to avoid.
 A solution to that was to reimplement a subset of AFL's mutation engine in Scala and adapt it to work well within our fuzzer.
 The mutation engine works by running a set of deterministic then non deterministic mutation passes.
 Currently we have only implemented deterministic passes, but are working on adding non-deterministic ones as well.

 ## Initial Experiments
 We tested our implementation on the Leros Accumulator ALU.
 This has two inputs, one 3 bit operation and an 8 bit data input, as well as a 16 bit accumulated output.
 Our goal is to check every operation with the most interesting operands.